pystra/pystra/README.rst

 Note
 ----

-   At the moment only First-Order Reliability Methods are supported!
-   Second-Order Reliability Methods and Monte Carlo Simulation will hopefully follow soon :)
+   At the moment only First-Order Reliability Methods and Crude Monte Carlos Simulations are supported!
+Second-Order Reliability Methods and other Simulations will hopefully follow soon :)